cloudcodger/ansible_role_blockchain_node/README.md

 Role Name
 =========

-A role to download and install Blockchain Node software for Nerd United Brands.
+A role to download, install and run Blockchain Node software for Nerd United Brands.

+The node software can be downloaded from a provided URL or uploaded from the `files` directory next to the playbook calling this role.
+For large numbers of hosts, this can speed things up.

+The default values will run one (1) node on each host.
+There is a maximum or 750 nodes per host supported by this role, because each node is run under a unique user _service_ account and past a certain number you run into problems getting a UID or GID that isn't already taken by the system.
+This is a good limit to make sure you stay under that value.

 This role can be installed using a `requirements` file and the following command.